TALK TO SALES

 Do you have a compliance calendar?

-With so many legal liabilities, a compliance calendar can help ensure your organization doesn't miss any crucial deadlines, filing dates, and reporting requirements.
+With so many legal obligations, a compliance calendar can help ensure your organization doesn't miss any crucial deadlines, filing dates, and reporting requirements.

 Add quarterly reminders to review your compliance policies and ensure up-to-date compliance practices.
 You'll also want to list when any taxes or forms are due to federal, state, and local governments, such as an EEO-1 report, if applicable, and quarterly or yearly tax estimates.

 If you offer employee benefits, don't forget to include important ACA compliance dates and review your benefits offerings every July.
-You'll also want to remind employees to regularly take advantage of their benefits.
+You'll also want to remind employees to take advantage of their benefits on a regular basis.

 Alternatively, you can use compliance software to help your organization manage the complexity of employment law.